 - minus the reductions on any Employer Payment Summary (EPS) you sent before the 19th in the current tax month

-Pay what you owe by the 22nd of the month (or the 19th if paying by post) - you may have to pay a penalty if you don’t.
+Pay what you owe by the 22nd of the month (or the 19th if paying by post) - you may have to pay a penalty if you do not.

 Viewing what you owe

 View your HMRC online account to see the reports you’ve sent and to find out what you owe.

 There are things you can check if your PAYE bill is not what you expected.

 You can pay your PAYE bill in a number of different ways.

 You may be charged a penalty if you do not pay on time or in full.

 Step 1 Check your business is ready to employ staff